Bairstow century leads England fight

 Scott Boland took 2-25 as England closed on 258-7, trailing by 158.

-Play had been delayed by two hours due to persistent rain at the Sydney Cricket Ground, and England made an poor start when it resumed.
+Play had been delayed by two hours because of persistent rain at the Sydney Cricket Ground, and England made an poor start when the match resumed.

 They lost three wickets in 53 balls and could not find a run before Bairstow and Stokes injected some much-needed impetus into the innings.